apache/pulsar/site2/docs/functions-develop-api.md

   values={[{"label":"Java","value":"Java"},{"label":"Python","value":"Python"}]}>
 <TabItem value="Java">

-To use a piece of Java code as a “language-native” function, you need to implement the `java.util.Function` interface.
+To use a piece of Java code as a "language-native" function, you need to implement the `java.util.Function` interface.
 You can include any sort of complex logic inside the `apply` method to provide more processing capabilities.

 ```java
 import java.util.function.Function;